thebkv/bkv/index.md

 Contributors: Use following conventions:
 Start chapters with identifying operational terms (see examples)
 Base text KJV or other standard accepted word for word text
-Substitute names for meanings where scripture has a direct or clearly implied definition
+Substitute names for meanings where scripture has a direct or clearly implied definition - example: Jerusalem = City of Peace
 Use markdown italics for readability words like _the_
 Use markdown bold for defined names and terms like **City of Peace**
 When substituting Hebrew or Greek meanings, use commonly accrpted definitions
-Close chapter with references (see examples)
+Close chapter with translation notes and references (see examples)
 Do not add commentary, let scripture speak for itself
 Ask God for inspiration and guidance while working
 Include project GUID (below) at end of chapter